Artificial Intelligence for Literature Reviews: Opportunities and Challenges: Methodology

-The PRISMA diagram, depicted in Figure \ref{fig:PRISMA} illustrates the main phases of the process.
-We utilised three main strategies for identifying the tools.
-First, we used the systematic literature review toolbox~\cite{marshall2015systematic}, a website in which SLR tools are posted and updated.
-Specifically, we utilised the advanced search functionality retrieving all tools under the the ``software'' category.
-The query returned 236 tools that were manually analysed.
-After applying the inclusion and exclusion criteria, we identified a total of 21 tools.
-Out of these, 16 were associated with academic papers, while the remaining 5 lacked such documentation.
+As a second source, we adopted the Systematic Literature Review Toolbox~\cite{marshall2015systematic}, a repository in which SLR tools are published and updated. \changedtwo{This platform is highly regarded in the field and was adopted as a source in five of the eight previous surveys~\cite{kohl2018online,van2019software,harrison2020software,cowie2022web,robledo2023vista}.
+Specifically, we utilised the advanced search functionality to retrieve all tools under the ``software'' category.} The query returned 236 tools that were manually analysed.
+Similar to the analysis of the papers, this process was conducted in two phases.
+Initially, the first author selected a preliminary set of 45 tools based solely on their descriptions in the repository.
+Next, all authors evaluated these tools by examining their websites, tutorials, and the tools themselves.
+When necessary, the first author collected additional information through interviews with the developers.
+As before, any ambiguous cases were discussed among the authors until a consensus was reached.
+The analysis identified a total of 21 tools.
+Of these, 16 were associated with academic papers, while 5 were not.

-We then performed a customised query in the CRAN repository\footnote{CRAN repository - \url{https://cran.r-project.org/}}.
-Specifically, we utilised the \textit{packagefinder}~\cite{zuckarelli2019packagefinder} library and conducted searches using the terms ``systematic literature review'', ``systematic review'' and ``literature review''.
-This resulted in 329 tools.
-However, these tools either did not implement AI solutions or they did not offer a visual interface.
-Therefore, we discarded all of them.
+As a third source, we adopted the Comprehensive R Archive Network (CRAN)\footnote{CRAN repository - \url{https://cran.r-project.org/}}, a well-regarded repository for R packages widely used by the statistical and data science communities.
+Specifically, we employed the \textit{packagefinder} library~\cite{zuckarelli2019packagefinder} and used the query: \textit{(``systematic literature review'' OR ``systematic review'' OR ``literature review'')}.
+We chose this library due to its proven effectiveness in retrieving relevant applications in various domains, such as ecology and evolution~\cite{lortie2020checklist}.
+This search yielded 329 tools, which we then evaluated using the same two-stage selection process previously applied for the tools produced by searching the SLR Toolbox.
+However, none of these tools incorporated AI solutions while also providing a visual interface.
+Consequently, we discarded all of them.

-Finally, we searched for relevant survey papers in Scopus\footnote{Scopus - \url{https://www.scopus.com/}}.
-Specifically, we used the query: \textit{( ``Literature Reviews'' OR ``Systematic Review'') AND (``Tools'' OR ``Automation'' OR ``Semi-Automation'' OR ``Semiautomation'' OR ``Software'')}\footnote{The reader may notice that this query retrieves also documents about ``Systematic Literature Reviews''.}.

-We filtered the results by document type focusing on reviews.
-Then we selected the surveys that analysed the implementation of AI in SLRs.
-Additionally, we applied a snowballing search~\cite{webster2002analyzing}, which consisted of examining the references and the citations of the selected surveys aiming to add additional surveys.
-This resulted in 11 survey papers about SLR tools.
-An analysis of these SLRs led to the identification of 23 tools.
-Of them, 17 were associated with academic papers, whereas 6 were not.

-From the 33 tools identified in the systematic literature review toolbox and the previous surveys, we removed 16 duplicates.
-This led to an initial collection of 17 unique seed papers.